rutvikjoshi63/MarsRover/Resources/Basic steps.md

 -->rosrun rqt_logger_level rqt_logger_level

-12. Using roslaunch and mimicing nodes. roslaunch starts nodes as defined in a launch file -->roslaunch [package] [filename.launch]
+12. Using roslaunch and mimicing nodes. roslaunch starts nodes as defined in a launch file.
+Open package directory and run -->roslaunch [package] [filename.launch]

 The Launch File